TODAY’S READING FROM THE OLD TESTAMENT- HOSEA 1:1 – 3:5

 God chose Israel.
 He called her, redeemed her, brought her out of her bondage in Egypt, and took her as His bride to the promised land.
 He entered into covenant with her and proved to be faithful to her.
 Yet, she turned away to idols.
 This began long before Hosea was born.
 We see this as early in Israel’s history as when Solomon took to himself foreign wives and began to worship their false gods.

-In Hosea’s lifetime, he witnessed the non-stop rule of evil kings of Israel and the murder, immorality, and idolatry of their households.
+In Hosea’s lifetime, he witnessed the non-stop rule of the evil kings of Israel and the murder, immorality, and idolatry of their households.

 Gomer is guilty of adultery.
 Like Yahweh, Hosea maintains his love for his unfaithful bride.
 She bears Hosea’s son, whom the Lord names ‘Jezreel’, meaning ‘May the Almighty sow’ or ‘May the Almighty scatter’.